Professor of Film Studies

 I hold a BA in Film & Media Studies and Art History from the University of Stirling and an MA and PhD in Film Studies from the University of Warwick.
 I have worked for the British Film Institute and the Edinburgh International Film Festival and lived and worked in Scotland, France, Japan and Australia.
 I am an editor of Screen and currently also serve as the journal’s Reports and Debates editor.
 I am on the Editorial Boards of the Journal of Japanese and Korean Cinema, the BFI Film Classics series, and Bloomsbury Publishing's Screen Studies platform.

 My research interests lie broadly in the fields of international film history and aesthetics with special emphasis on the cultural representation of place, location and movement.
-I am especially interested in French and Japanese filmmaking; site-related histories of exile and emigration within Europe and between Europe and Hollywood, and the representation of cities and landscapes in a range of historical and contemporary world cinemas.
-My current projects include a BFI Classic on Tokyo Story and a monograph on the films of Jacques Becker and the cinematic construction of the postwar French everyday.
+I am especially interested in French and Japanese film making, site-related histories of exile and emigration within Europe and between Europe and Hollywood, and the representation of cities and landscapes in a range of historical and contemporary world cinemas.
+My current projects include a monograph on the films of Jacques Becker and the cinematic construction of the postwar French everyday.

 - The Japanese Cinema Book (co-edited with Hideaki Fujiki) (London: British Film Institute, 2020).